dolag233/Portable-Houdini/README.md

 ## Introduction

 Portable Houdini is a portable standalone Houdini interface that allows loading HDA files and adjusting parameters without opening Houdini.
 It also supports batch processing configuration.
 This tool is suitable for use in the procedural generation process, allowing artists to use the HDA files with this tool without any prior knowledge or dependency installations.
 It's truly plug-and-play.

+Please note, although there is no need to open Houdini, it still needs to be installed and activated.

 <p align="center"><img src="img/screenshot_0.png" alt="screenshot" style="zoom:75%;" /></p>